taichi-dev/taichi/docs/contributor_guide.rst

 -------------------------

 - PRs with **small** changesets are preferred.
 A PR should ideally address **only one issue**.
-- All commits in a PR will always be **squashed and merged into master as a single commit**, to keep a development history, make sure you break down your implementation into smaller PRs.
+- All commits in a PR will always be **squashed and merged into master as a single commit**.
+- When implementing a complex feature, consider breaking it down into small PRs, to keep a more detailed development history and to interact with core developers more frequently.
+- If you want early feedback from core developers, open a PR in **Draft** state on GitHub so that you can share your progress.
 - If you are making multiple PRs

   - Independent PRs should be based on **different** branches forking from ``master``;